ReagentX/500pwn/README.md

   Thanks, and remember to follow me on Twitter @rxcs and ADN @css!

-  As of now I think that voting might be partially broken, some requests go throough for me and some don't.
-Let me know what you find.
+  As of now the code doesn't work, I'm not sure why.
+I think it has to do with static web pages or a timer of some sort, not entirely sure.
+I'll be testing more to see what I can do.